 Instructions

-- In a large bowl place the flour, baking powder, baking soda and salt.
-Mix well.
+- In a large mixing bowl, whisk together flour, baking powder, baking soda, and salt.

 Notes

-Search for baking powder without aluminum, it is always better and less chemicals in our food.
+Search for a baking powder without aluminum; it is always better and fewer chemicals in our food.

 Nutrition